georgeonalo/Host-a-wordpress-website-on-AWS/README.md

 In this project, i showed how to deploy a dynamic website on aws using a lamp stack project reference architecture.
 AWS services used includes; VPC, Security group, Ec2, Natgateways, RDS, Application Loadbalancer, Route 53, Autoscaling Group, Certificate Manager, EFS and more

-# LAMP STACK PROJECT REFERENCE ARCHITECTURE
+# Lamp stack project reference architecture
 ![1 _LAMP_Stack_Project_Reference_Architecture](https://user-images.githubusercontent.com/115881685/225284346-905bb80b-ad99-4b5c-9f28-832aa455dde3.jpg)

-# Create CUSTOM VPC
+# Create custom vpc
-To kick off the project, i built a custom VPC, see reference architecture below
+To kick off the project, we will build a custom VPC, see vpc reference architecture below
 ![2 _VPC_Reference_Architecture](https://user-images.githubusercontent.com/115881685/225285355-25409fca-777c-4784-b8de-23e4dcb70191.jpg)

 To create the VPC, go to the AWS console a type vpc in the search box and select vpc.
 In the VPC dashboard, select VPC, then click create VPC.